seyonnn/baf-agent/README.md

 This creates a new security gap:

 - Agents can **leak personal and sensitive documents** (IDs, marksheets, HR records, legal documents)
-- Prompt-injected content inside files, emails, or web pages can **hijack agent behavior**
+- Prompt-injected content inside files, emails, or web pages can **hijack agent behaviour**
 - Traditional guardrails focus on text safety, not on how an agent **behaves at the system boundary**

-BAF-Agent treats agents as **non-human identities** and introduces a lightweight **behavioral firewall** that watches and governs their actions.
+BAF-Agent treats agents as **non-human identities** and introduces a lightweight **behavioural firewall** that watches and governs their actions.

 ---